School Committee - February 06, 2025

 But this does seem like a high number of half days.

-So I don't have a way to know that answer.
+But, so I don't, I don't have a way to know that answer, but.

 I'm not going to debate the metrics.